camunda/camunda-docs/docs/self-managed/reference-architecture/manual/aws-ec2.md

 5. **How to connect and use Camunda 8**

+We distinguish between the Application Load Balancer (ALB) and the Network Load Balancer (NLB) as follows: The ALB is designed for handling Web UIs, such as Operate, Tasklist, Optimize, and Connectors.
+In contrast, the NLB is intended for managing the gRPC endpoint of the Zeebe Gateway.
+This is due to the difference of protocols with ALB focusing on HTTP and NLB on TCP.

 Via the Terraform output `alb_endpoint` one can access Operate or on port `9090` the Connectors instance.

 Via the Terraform output `nlb_endpoint` one can access the gRPC endpoint of the Zeebe gateway.